-(1) Annual paid leave shall be granted each year at a specified time in accordance with agreement between the employee and the employer or with a leave schedule which shall be drawn up by the employer after consultation with employee representatives.
-All employees shall become acquainted with the leave schedule and amendments to it, and it shall be available to every employee.
+(1) Annual paid leave shall be granted each year at a specified time in accordance with agreement between the employee and the employer or with a leave schedule which shall be drawn up by the employer after consultation with the representatives of employees.
+All employees shall become acquainted with the leave schedule and amendments to it, and it shall be available to each employee.

-(2) An employer has a duty to, when granting annual paid leave, as far as possible to take into consideration the wishes of employees.
+(2) When granting the annual paid leave, an employer has the obligation to take into consideration the wishes of employee as far as possible.

 (3) An employee may request the granting of annual paid leave for the first year if he or she has worked for the employer for at least six months without interruption.
-The employer has a duty to grant such leave in full.
+The employer has the obligation to grant such leave in full.